Crouch end area guide: schools, vintage shops, cinema and pubs

 Best for budding bookworms… Pickled Pepper Books is a specialist children’s bookshop, café and events space with pre-school activities and an after school group with illustration, creative writing and book group activities and occasional author visits.

-Crouch End has an excellent selection of local schools with Coleridge Primary School rated Outstanding and St Gilda’s RC Junior School both rated Good by Ofsted.
+Crouch End has an excellent selection of local schools with Coleridge Primary School rated Outstanding by Ofsted and St Gilda’s RC Junior School rated Good.

 For secondary education, Highgate Wood Secondary School is a large mixed gender school with a Good rating from Ofsted.